Most Popular Golfing Packages

 The advantage of using a local golf tour operator is that they will take all the responsibility of securing your accommodation, golf course bookings, and transport arrangements during your holiday.
 With the expertise of knowing how local business works, together with the potential language complications, this will ensure that from the moment you arrive, you will have the maximum free time to enjoy every aspect of your golf tour, without any worries and concerns.

-It actually is much better and advisable to get a driver instead of renting a self drive car in Indochina.
+It actually is much better and advisable to get a driver instead of renting a self drive car.
 The roads are not safe and foreign driver will be blamed in case of any accidents.
 Moreover, many of the roads are not well marked and the sign boards for many of the golf courses are in foreign languages like Thai, Cambodian, and Vietnamese, which make getting to and from the golf courses an improbability at best.
 The costs for airport, land, and golf transfers are always included in golf packages from reptile local agents.
 So sit back, relax, and enjoy your golf trip.

 Yes, travellers should change money on arrival to pay for incidentals, gratuities, and small items at stores that do not accept credit cards.
 All major airports have money changing kiosks, banks, and ATM machines where local currency can be purchased at competitive rates.